kaije/toggl-to-jira/README.md

-# Toggl-to-Jira Work Logs
+# Toggl-to-Jira

-A simple tool for converting Toggl time entries into JIRA work log entries for a specified target date.
+A simple tool for converting Toggl time entries into Jira [worklog](https://developer.atlassian.com/cloud/jira/platform/rest/v2/api-group-issue-worklogs/#api-group-issue-worklogs) entries for a specified target date.

 None of the available tools I found were quite what I wanted, so I decided to write my own as a toy project.